Your ‘About Us’ page is really your ‘let me tell you how we can help you’ page.

 I especially like the fun facts – they make her so memorable and provide a talking point when people get in touch.
 She does something else that you can use too to build trust: Use icons of clients you’ve worked with awards you’ve entered as social proof – those icons are amazing on Cheryl’s site.

-What can You Learn for Your own ‘About Us’ Page?
+What You Can Learn for Your own ‘About Us’ Page

 What stories and entertaining facts can you share to show more of the real you?
 Have you added enough social proof to your ‘About Us’ page?
 If not, what examples can you include?

 Chery’s ‘About Page’ is one of my favourites because of her energy and confidence.